Static Curl

 - 1

-Stand tall with your feet shoulder-width apart and hold a dumbbell in each hand, arms at your sides with palms facing forward.
+Stand tall with your feet shoulder-width apart, holding a dumbbell in each hand with palms facing forward.

 - 2